pkud28/IoT-project/README.md

 Every sensor has a common base - class: ConfigFile and ReportSender (activated in def worker)

-Whole system also consists of:
+Whole system consists of:
-- 'subskrybent' which is basically a paho mqtt brocker.
+- `subskrybent`which is basically a paho mqtt brocker.
-- 'controller' in which we can change config file of any sensor from one place (web)
+- `controller` in which we can change config file of any sensor from one place (web)
-- 'agregator' which receives data from every active sensor and tries to agregate them into 'weird function' just calculate some nonsense
+- `agregator` which receives data from every active sensor and tries to agregate them into 'weird function' just calculate some nonsense
-- 'filer' in which we can decide from which sensor we would like to collect data
+- `filer` in which we can decide from which sensor we would like to collect data
-- 'wizualizacja' which collects data and creates charts of each sensor
+- `wizualizacja` which collects data and creates charts of each sensor
-- 'server' which is a main server,
+- `server` which is a main server,

 These are RESTAPI servers and each is at different port and all (except sensors - they are optional) have to be run in terminal.